techidaily/site-ios-unlock/source/_posts/unlocking-iphone-13-pro-lock-screen-3-foolproof-methods-that-actually-work-by-drfone-ios.md

 ![apple id account information](https://images.wondershare.com/drfone/article/2023/10/how-to-change-apple-id-on-ipad-02.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Changing your Apple ID can be smart, ensuring your digital life stays up-to-date, secure, and tailored to your needs.
 It's not complicated, and it's all about making your Apple experience better suited to you.
 So, go ahead and learn **how to change your Apple ID on your iPad** in the following sections.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How To Change Apple ID on iPad Without Losing Data?